 Chapter 4755-40 Notice

-(A) Any person may obtain the time and place of all regularly scheduled meetings or the time, place, and purpose of any special meeting by:
+(B) Any person may obtain the time, place, and purpose of all regularly scheduled meetings by:

 (1) Visiting the board's website at http://otptat.ohio.gov;